5 Warning Signs of Orthorexia in Athletes

 #5 Feelings of Guilt

 The 5th warning sign of orthorexia is an athlete expressing feelings of guilt for eating foods deemed unhealthy.
-The athlete may express fear that eating the unhealthy food will impact their physical health and/or performance.

 If the athlete eats something viewed as unhealthy, the individual may compensate by creating more strict food rules (9).
 This can lead to further foods being eliminated from the diet and increase the risk of nutrient deficiencies.